shopsys/shopsys/docs/frontend/hover-intent.md

 This plugin is binded to elements with class `.js-hover-intent`

 ### Force click
-In some scenarios you need to add hover functionality and simulate click on enother element.
+In some scenarios you need to add hover functionality and simulate click on another element.
 You can define it by `data-hover-intent-force-click="true"` and data element with `data-hover-intent-force-click-element=".js-element-to-click-class"`.
 I makes hover effect with defined interval a calls click event on element with class `.js-element-to-click-class`.

 ### Javascript default settings
 ```javascript